 |Large carder bee||Bombus muscorum|

 |Red-shanked carder bee||Bombus ruderarius|

 |Barbut’s cuckoo bee||Bombus barbutellus|

 |Field cuckoo bee||Bombus campestris|

 |Southern cuckoo bee||Bombus vestalis|

 On average, there’s 6-8 species of bumblebee in any location in Ireland, so once you get your “eye in” for your local species it’s easy to tell them apart.
-To start you off, there are some great identification guides for beginners on the Irish Pollinator Initiative site here and you can also purchase one of our pocket-sized identification swatches from our shop.
+To start you off, there are some great identification guides for beginners on the All-Ireland Pollinator Plan website here and you can also purchase one of our pocket-sized identification swatches from our shop.